Travel Award Funds

 Dr. Atul Laddu was born in Pune (formerly Poona), India and received his MD from G. R. Medical College, Gwalior, India (1962) and PhD from Delhi University (1967).
 He married Jayashree Laddu (nee Dabadghao) in 1965, and came to the U.S. in 1968 as a postdoctoral fellow conducting research in cardiovascular pharmacology in the department of Pharmacology at the Medical College of Wisconsin (formerly Marquette Medical School), working under the guidance of Pitambar Somani, MD, PhD and Harold F. Hardman, PhD, MD, the then Chairman of the department of Pharmacology.
 Dr. Laddu has given grand rounds at the Department of Cardiology at Veterans Hospital, Fargo, ND and in the Department of Urology at the University of Michigan.
 In 1976, Dr. Laddu moved to clinical research and was employed at several pharmaceutical companies including Abbott Laboratories, Dupont Pharmaceuticals, Eli Lilly and Company and Solvay Pharmaceuticals.
 During this time, he was responsible for getting drugs including abciximab (Reopro), acebutolol (Sectral), esmolol (Brevibloc), estazolam, terazosin (Hytrin), valproic Acid (Depakote) approved by the FDA and bringing them to market.

-Dr. Laddu has had a life-long interest in both pre-clinical and clinical research and has authored over 150 publications in peer-reviewed journals.
+Dr. Laddu has had a life-long interest in both pre-clinical and clinical research and has authored more than 150 publications in peer-reviewed journals.
 Between 1965 and 2006, Dr. Laddu served on the Editorial Boards of American Heart Journal, Headache, Journal of Clinical Pharmacology, and International Journal of Clinical Pharmacology (Associate Editor)

 In 2011, Dr. Laddu founded Georgia Thrombosis Forum (GTF), an organization with a mission to increase awareness of thrombosis throughout local communities.
 Based on his work in the community, he was awarded the highest state award for community service by Georgia Governor Nathan Deal in January 2016.
 In addition, Dr. Laddu also mentors students who attend Harvard Medical School and Loyola University as interns, coaching them on how to conduct research, write, speak, and make presentations.